 - Ambiguously Evil: While it was Satan who whispered into Judas' ear and convinced him to betray Jesus, it is implied by Satan that he is not in full control of his actions, forced into the role of villain by God in order to be made an example of, just as Judas, Goliath, Pharaoh Ramses II and Jezebel were.

-- According to Satan, many of the villains of the Bible (himself, Judas, Goliath, Rameses and Jezebel) were all essentially on the same moral playing field as its many heroes, the only real difference being that God did nothing to help them (often actively manipulating them in the case of Rameses) because he needed a Necessarily Evil to fight.
-The comic does nothing to disprove this, leaving up to interpretation.
+- According to Satan, many of the villains of the Bible (himself, Judas, Goliath, Rameses and Jezebel) were all essentially on the same moral playing field as its many heroes, the only real difference being that God did nothing to help them (often actively manipulating them in the case of Rameses) because he needed a Necessarily Evil to fight for his own plans.
+The comic does nothing to disprove this, leaving it up to interpretation.